serebit/serebit/README.md

 ### Who am I?

-I'm serebit (also known as Campbell, or "Ginger"), and I build software that I hope can be useful to others.
+I'm Campbell (also known as serebit), and I build software that I hope can be useful to others.

 ### Why are all my repositories mirrors?